 Show Your Support for Blue Ribbon Month.
 Post a Picture with this sign and #PassthePinwheelOC!

 Why The Need?

-- 10 children died from abuse and neglect in 2016.
-They were remembered at the April 5th countywide official Blue Ribbon Month Kick-Off Ceremony held at Bowers Museum.
+Eight children died from abuse and neglect in 2017.
+They will be remembered at the March 28th countywide official Blue Ribbon Month Kick-Off Ceremony held at Bowers Museum.

 Blue Ribbon Month Overview